deref/pier/README.md

 A "clientless" implementation of [HTTPie][1] embedded in Go.

+Pier converts any implementation of [http.Handler][2] to a CLI tool with the convenient argument syntax and features of HTTPie.

 ## Motivation

 Go's compile and execute cycle is fast enough that you can practice "REPL-driven development" using Bash.
 However, this practice requires authoring custom CLI tools, which can be tedious.
 Furthermore, if you're developing an HTTP service, the work of building a CLI tool feels redundant with all the work you're doing to build a nice HTTP API.

-Pier converts any implementation of [http.Handler][2] to a CLI tool with the convenient argument syntax and features of [HTTPie][1].
+With Pier, no server or file-watcher is required during iteration.

 ## Usage